Inference From Visible Information And Background Knowledge: Extensions and special cases

 We also add to the query $Q$ the conjunct:

 We claim that if there is a visible instance witnessing $\exists \PSB$, then $E_H$ is functional.
-Indeed, if $E_H$ were not functional in the visible instance, then we could choose a node $x$ with two distinct $E_H$-successors $y$ and $y'$, add only the tuple $(x,y,y')$ to $\hfuncchallenge$, and obtain a full instance that satisfies the constraints but not the query $Q$.
-Conversely, suppose that $E_H$ is functional in a visible instance $\visinst$, and consider any full instance $\fullinst$ that satisfies the constraints and agrees with $\visinst$ on the visible part.
+Indeed, if $E_H$ were not functional in the visible instance, then we could choose a node $x$ with two distinct $E_H$-successors $y$ and $y'$, add only the tuple $(x,y,y')$ to $\hfuncchallenge$, and obtain a full instance that satisfies the sentences of the background theory but not the query $Q$.
+Conversely, suppose that $E_H$ is functional in a visible instance $\visinst$, and consider any full instance $\fullinst$ that satisfies the background theory and agrees with $\visinst$ on the visible part.
 If there are no tuples in $\hfuncchallenge$, the conjunct above is clearly satisfied by its first disjunct.
-If there is some tuple $(x,y,y')$ in $\hfuncchallenge$, then by the constraints, we must have $E_H(x,y)$ and $E_H(x,y')$, and hence, by functionality, $y=y'$.
+If there is some tuple $(x,y,y')$ in $\hfuncchallenge$, then by the background theory, we must have $E_H(x,y)$ and $E_H(x,y')$, and hence, by functionality, $y=y'$.
 In this case, the conjunct above holds via the second disjunct.
 The functionality of the vertical relation $E_V$ is enforced in an analogous way.

 Commutativity of $E_H$ and $E_V$ can be also enforced using a similar technique.
-We add a hidden relation $\confchall(x,y,z,u,v)$ with constraints:
+We add a hidden relation $\confchall(x,y,z,u,v)$ with the following sentences in the background theory:

 A potential tuple in $\confchall(x,y,z,u,v)$ represents the join of a triple of nodes moving first horizontally and then vertically from $x$ (i.e., $x,y,u$) and a triple going first vertically and then horizontally from $x$ (i.e., $x,z,v$).
 For the relations to commute, we must satisfy the query